mike-gimelfarb/cocoa/docs/introduction.rst

 Installation
 ============

-To use this library in a Python project, you will need:
+To use COCOA in a Python project, you will need:

 - C++ compiler (e.g., MS Build Tools)
 - git